Guide

 Claiming tax back on side hustles

-You can claim this if you spend money from your profits on business expenses.
-Expenses are deducted from your total income, and you’re only taxed on your profit.
+You can claim this when you spend money on business expenses for your side hustle.
+Expenses are deducted from your total income, and you're only taxed on your profit.
 For more information, read our guide to claiming allowable expenses.

 Disclaimer